Slevinski/signwriting_2010_tools/README.md

 - - -

-The text file `glyph.txt` contains a list of glyph settings to appy to each char.
+The text file `glyph.txt` contains a list of glyph settings to apply to each char.

     left_side_bearing=5
     right_side_bearing=5